 Fume Hoods

 Performance: Low flow fume hoods may be used as long as they meet all the requirements of ASHRAE 110.
-The face velocity of low flow hoods should be not less than 80 fpm.
+The face velocity of low flow hoods should be not less than 80 fpm with sash full open.
+Conventional and variable air volume hoods shall have a face velocity of 100 fpm with sash full open..

 Auxiliary air hoods and ductless fume hoods are not permitted unless approved by EHS.